-P is the grade assigned for satisfactory performance on a departmental proficiency examination, in field work, in an independent study, or in a short course when conventional grades are not awarded.
+P is the grade assigned for satisfactory performance on a departmental proficiency examination, in field work, or in an independent study when conventional grades are not awarded.

 M is the grade assigned when credit is earned by CLEP or other standardized tests.